-The Authority will test the prudence of the borrowing predictions against the prudential indicators set under The Code every year as part of the MTFS process and report on progress against those indicators half yearly (see Appendix 2).
+The Authority will test the prudence of the borrowing predictions against the prudential indicators set under The Code every year as part of the MTFS process and report on progress against those indicators half yearly.

-Through the use of internal cash and direct revenue financing no new loans have been taken since 2010/11, and following the repayment of £1.5m of loans during 2018/19 the overall loans position will reduced to £18m by 31 March 2019.
-This prudent approach to borrowing will continue into the medium term.
+Through the use of internal cash and direct revenue financing no new loans have been taken since 2010/11, and following the repayment of £0.5m of loans during 2019/20 the overall loans position will reduced to £17.5m by 31 March 2020.
+This prudent approach to borrowing is inline with the Treasury Management Strategy and will continue into the medium term.
 However, should borrowing be required the Authority will continue to consider on a cautious and prudent basis as informed by a specialist team contracted from Staffordshire County Council in relation to Treasury Management who work closely with the finance team.